Subway Store Manager

 Why does the Coke in the self-serve machine sometimes serve really weird-tasting or flat soda?
 Is it because of a machine defect or because the soda's been sitting there for days?

-Asked by Data over 9 years ago
+Asked by Data about 10 years ago

 The current store I work in does not have a post mix machine, but from memory;